Why is your teen so tired?

-Most teens need about eight to 10 hours of sleep a night — and sometimes more — to maintain optimal daytime alertness.
-But few teens actually get that much sleep regularly, thanks to factors such as part-time jobs, early-morning classes, homework, extracurricular activities, social demands, and use of computers and other electronic gadgets.
+Most teens need about eight to 10 hours of sleep a night on a regular basis to maintain optimal health and daytime alertness.
+But few teens actually get that much sleep regularly, thanks to early classes, homework, extracurricular activities, part-time jobs, social demands and screen time.

 Resetting the clock

-If your teen isn't getting enough sleep, there are a few things that you can try to help.
+If your teen isn't getting enough sleep, there are a few things you can try that might help.
 For example:

 - Curb the caffeine.
-A jolt of caffeine might help your teen stay awake during class, but the effects are fleeting — and too much caffeine can interfere with a good night's sleep.
+Encourage your teen to avoid caffeine after 3 p.m.
+Caffeine can interfere with a good night's sleep.

 - Keep it calm.
-Encourage your teen to wind down at night with a warm shower, a book or other relaxing activities.
+Encourage your teen to wind down 30 minutes to an hour before bedtime by taking a warm shower, reading a book or listening to calm music.

 Is it something else?